aziafrin/Data-Visualization/README.md

 Find the soothing colour pallete for your visualization from here: https://r-graph-gallery.com/color-palette-finder

+A snapshot of the resource:

 <img width="1161" height="777" alt="image" src="https://github.com/user-attachments/assets/3bfdfc4a-62b2-44f4-b9b4-2164ecf7fa9e" />

 ## Statistical Test Guide
+We know different tests.
+Still get confused when to use what test.

-Find the right statistical test for your data here: https://www.scribbr.com/statistics/statistical-tests/
+Find the right statistical test for your data here: https://www.scribbr.com/statistics/statistical-tests/ A snapshot of the resource:

 <img width="1200" height="1424" alt="flowchart-for-choosing-a-statistical-test-993x1024" src="https://github.com/user-attachments/assets/54f50acf-600c-4ced-8213-c8eb4fe2c72a" />

 Find the right statistical test according to your objective here: